OpenTimeWatch-Project/OpenTimeWatch-OS/README.md

 3. Accent colours
 4. IR transmitter support
 5. Support for 3 navigation buttons
-6. Pulse sensor support
-7. Screen brightness adjustment
+6. Screen brightness adjustment
-8. Screen on-time adjustment
+7. Screen on-time adjustment
-9. Watch endurance
+8. Watch endurance
-10. Flappy bird clone
+9. Flappy bird clone
-11. UART console support
+10. UART console support

 # Can I contribute ?
 Yes, you can contribute to the project by the following ways :